Dr0med4r/autosemicolon/README.md

 # Autosemicolon

-This neovim plugin aims to add semicolons after binding expressions.
+This neovim plugin aims to add missing semicolons in nix files.
-For now only in the nix language

 ## Notes

-Works not all the time becaus of the treesitter grammar for nix
+Works not all the time because of the treesitter grammar for nix.
+For example, if after binding expressions.
+For now only in the nix language the missing semicolon is at the end of an attrset it does not work because the grammar is not different from the valid case.